Tips for surviving pregnancy in the summer

 Take the plunge

 Going for a swim is not only a great way to lower your body temperature but is also great for pregnant ladies – easing stress on joints and organs as well as providing a low impact work out.
-If you don’t have a pool near you, why not splash out on your own paddling pool – the baby will be able to use it next year!
+If you don’t have a pool near you, why not splash out on your own paddling pool – your baby will be able to use it next year!

 Choose light, loose clothes